Yair Tauman: Education and career

-Tauman has been the organizer of the longest and most established series of International Summer Conferences in Game Theory (for over 30 years) and has been on the Faculty at the Kellogg Graduate School of Management and served as the dean of the business school at the Interdisciplinary Center in Hertzliya, Israel.
+Tauman has been the organizer of the International Summer Conferences in Game Theory for over 30 years, and has been on the faculty at the Kellogg Graduate School of Management and served as the dean of the business school at the Interdisciplinary Center in Hertzliya, Israel.
 Since 2009 he has served as the academic director of the Zell entrepreneurship program in the Interdisciplinary Center in Hertzliya.

-Biography (Business)
+Other activities

+Business
-In 2005, Tauman led a small group of Israeli investors to interfere with a takeover of online auction company QXL which was then sold for $1.9 Billion dollars.

-Tauman co-founded Bidorbuy.com and has served as a member of the board of directors for the following companies: ADFVN, Digi-block, Radware, and Expo-bee.
+In 2005, Tauman led a small group of Israeli investors to interfere with a takeover of online auction company QXL which was then sold for $1.9 billion.
+Tauman was also cofounder of Bidorbuy.com and has served as a member of the board of directors for ADFVN Digi-block, Radware, and Expo-bee.
 Since 2011, Tauman has served as a director at Bank Hapoalim.

-Biography (Film)
+Film

 Tauman produced a film about his sister, entitled, My Sister Tikva: A Holocaust Journey.
 It was named best international film at the Chagrin Documentary Film Festival.
 Tauman also stars in a TEDx talk on game theory.

+Personal life

+Tauman is the father of cryptographer Yael Tauman Kalai.